Frankkkkk/python-barry-energy/README.md

  datetime.datetime(2021, 2, 17, 21, 0, tzinfo=datetime.timezone.utc): 0.04758,
  datetime.datetime(2021, 2, 17, 22, 0, tzinfo=datetime.timezone.utc): 0.04499}
 ```
 The dates indicate the start of the delivery period.
 It is assumed that each delivery period is one hour long.
+In our case, prices are in €/kWh

 The values returned by the API should be the same values than [EPEX spot](https://www.epexspot.com/en/market-data)